kenmccann/advanced-tier-offering/README.md

 ### Aqua SSO  and  SAML  Integration
 Aqua  Enterprise SaaS edition  can  easily be integrated  with  a  number of third  party SSO and SAML based IPD  systems.
 We cover this  in our [documentation](https://docs.aquasec.com/docs/saml-authentication-integration#configure-saml-authentication-with-an-idp)  and  you will most likely want  to d iscuss this with  your customer.

-Using the SSO integration  within  your Aquasec deployment will enable you to take  advantage of
+Using the SSO integration  within  your customers Aquasec deployment will enable them to take  advantage of several features  such as

 ### SIEM and logging  Integration
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIyNzY2ODMzOCwtMTcwMDEzMDM2Niw4MD
+eyJoaXN0b3J5IjpbLTEwNjYxOTQxNDYsLTE3MDAxMzAzNjYsOD
-Y4MTc2MTQsLTQ0MDA4ODE1LC03OTU4NzAyNzUsMjAwNzYwNDc1
+A2ODE3NjE0LC00NDAwODgxNSwtNzk1ODcwMjc1LDIwMDc2MDQ3
-NiwtMTcxNjg5MzMzMiwxNDg5MjkxNTUsMjAyOTY3OTA0LC0xNj
+NTYsLTE3MTY4OTMzMzIsMTQ4OTI5MTU1LDIwMjk2NzkwNCwtMT
-UxNDc3MzQwLDE4MDUyNDA4NjcsMTgxNTM2NTI3NiwtMTE0MTQx
+Y1MTQ3NzM0MCwxODA1MjQwODY3LDE4MTUzNjUyNzYsLTExNDE0
-MDY0NCwtODE4Mzk1MzU5LDE4OTg5NjM5OTIsODk5Mzk2MDg0LC
+MTA2NDQsLTgxODM5NTM1OSwxODk4OTYzOTkyLDg5OTM5NjA4NC
-0yMDY2NjQ2NTY4LC01NjAyMDU4NjMsMTcxODQzNTIwNCw5MzUz
+wtMjA2NjY0NjU2OCwtNTYwMjA1ODYzLDE3MTg0MzUyMDQsOTM1
-NzgwOTZdfQ==
+Mzc4MDk2XX0=
 -->